-Bacterial vaginosis (BV), also known as vaginal bacteriosis is the most common cause of vaginal infection for women of childbearing age.
+Bacterial vaginosis, also known as vaginal bacteriosis, is the most common cause of vaginal infection for women of childbearing age.

-- Vaginal discharge may become watery and thin
+- Be watery and thin

-- Burning sensation during urination
+- A burning sensation during urination

 - Itching around the outside of the vagina

-A female's vagina should contain lactic acid bacteria, called lactobacilli.
-These bacteria produce lactic acid, making the vagina slightly acidic, preventing other bacteria from growing there.
+A female's vagina should contain bacteria called lactobacilli.
+These bacteria produce lactic acid, making the vagina slightly acidic.
+This prevents other bacteria from growing there.

 - Having a bath with antiseptic liquids